fossabot/wiki-2/docs/preface/foreword.md

 | -                        | s6-boot-scripts     |
 | linux                    | linux               |

-As you can see, in many of LFS's packages were replaced with alternatives that are either lighter or provided better performance.
+As you can see, many of LFS's packages were replaced by alternatives that are lighter or provide better performance.

 ## i.11.
 The Aim of This Book
 This book aims to provide you with the knowledge necessary to build glaucus from